perforce/helix-core-search-indexer/README.md

 #### Credentials to access p4search
 You will need a valid `X-Auth-Token` defined in the 'p4search' configuration.

+## Documentation

+Please refer to [Helix Core Search Developer Guide](https://www.perforce.com/manuals/p4search/Content/P4Search/keep-index-up-to-date.html#Use_a_Perforce_Lua_extension) to use our officially signed extension.

+## Support

+This project is an example and provided as-is.
+Perforce offers no support for issues (either via GitHub nor via Perforce's standard support process).
+All pull requests will be ignored.

-## Deployment
+## Build/Usage

-(1) Ensure that the Helix Core Server has an extensions depot.
+(1) Ensure that the Helix Core Server has an extension depot.
 If not, create one using

     p4 depot -t extension extensions